H* Listed by Icarus Ransomware Group

 Salesforce data of H*.
 Data stolen: SF data - Compressed

-On June 23, 2026, the Icarus Ransomware Group added H* to its leak site, confirming that internal Salesforce data belonging to the organization had been exfiltrated and compressed during a ransomware attack.
+On June 23, 2026, the Icarus Ransomware Group added H* to its leak site, claiming that internal Salesforce data belonging to the organization had been exfiltrated and compressed during a ransomware attack.

 Public reporting indicates the incident involves Salesforce customer relationship management data.
 The files were taken prior to the group’s public listing of the victim on its leak site.
 Available reporting describes the stolen material as compressed internal files, though the exact volume and full list of records remain undisclosed.
-The number of people whose information was exposed is listed as unknown at this time.
+The number of people whose information may have been exposed is listed as unknown at this time.

 Salesforce data was the primary target confirmed on the Icarus leak site.
 No additional systems have been publicly tied to this specific breach so far.